-GENERAL
+GENERAL MAINTENANCE

 Avoid using solvents when cleaning plastic parts.
 Most plastics are susceptible to damage from various types of commercial solvents and may be damaged by their use.
-Use clean cloths to remove dirt, carbon dust, etc.
+Use clean cloths to remove dirt, dust, oil, grease, etc.

-WARNING: Do not at any time let brake fluids, gasoline, petroleum-based products, penetrating oils, etc. come in contact with plastic parts.
+WARNING: Do not at any time let brake fluids, gasoline, petroleum-based products, penetrating oils, etc., come in contact with plastic parts.
 Chemicals can damage, weaken or destroy plastic which may result in serious personal injury.